 - Pause 2–3 seconds after inhalation and exhalation.

-A round of 8-10 deep, slow breaths per minute for a minimum of five minutes each day can result in lower blood pressure and a tension-free lifestyle.
+Do a round of 8–10 deep, slow breaths per minute for a minimum of five minutes each day to get lower blood pressure and a tension-free lifestyle.
 This breathing technique is also very helpful in increasing lung capacity and improving digestion.
 It also aids in regulating the natural rhythm of your heart.

 This breathing technique works great before tests, interviews, or any stressful event.
 Though it can seem slightly hard in the beginning to control the breath, be patient and the body and mind will help train the breath control.